home-assistant/data.home-assistant/docs/quick_start_index.md

 ## Installing JupyterLab

-To install JupyterLab, we're going to use the JupyterLab Lite add-on by the Communty Add-ons project.
+To install JupyterLab, we're going to use the JupyterLab Lite add-on by the Community Add-ons project.
 To get started:

 - Open Home Assistant
-- Click on Hass.io, Add-Ons
+- Click on Hass.io in the panel.
+Choose "Add-On Store" from the menu.
-- Add the Community Add-ons as a new repository with the URL `https://github.com/hassio-addons/repository` and click on "Add"
+- Add the Community Add-ons as a new repository with the URL `https://github.com/hassio-addons/repository` and click on "Add".
 - Scroll down to the new section for Community Add-ons and click the install button on JupyterLab Lite.
 Installation can take a couple of minutes depending on your internet speed.
 - Once installed, it will open the JupyterLab Lite add-on page.
 - Click on "START" to start the JupyterLab Lite add-on.